Stephan's Quintet: Infrared

 Using its Mid Infrared Instrument (MIRI), the James Webb Space Telescope shows details shrouded by dust in visible light including large shock waves and tidal tails in four of the five galaxies, and previously hidden areas of star formation.
 These new details will contribute to insights on galaxy evolution.
+1996 IRAS observations at 12, 25, 60, and 100 μm detected only one member of HCG 92, which is HCG 92C, with fluxes of 0.20, 0.24, 0.58, and 3.01 Jy respectively.